 If you have opted for a traditional Japanese room then there is unlikely to be an ensuite restroom/toilet.
 If you do have an ensuite toilet it will be outside the room, but close by.
 Many mid-range ryokans have shared toilets and wash basins.

-Traditional ryokans have an onsen or hot spring bathing pools.
+Traditional ryokans follow Japanese bathing customs and have an onsen or hot spring bathing pool.
+Japanese onsen etiquette is simple.
 A Japanese bath or onsen is a place to soak, not to clean.
 Each onsen has a washing area before you enter the onsen.
-Japanese baths are usually communal and gender segregated.
+Japanese bath etiquette is that they are usually communal and gender segregated.
 Although you should be aware of the signage, these will usually alternate.
 One day the men’s onsen will be for men, the next for women.